karlospn/mytechramblings-site-source-code/content/posts/linting-a-dotnet-app-dockerfile-using-azure-pipelines.md

 ENTRYPOINT ["./WebApp"]
 ```

-If we try to execute the linter again, there are no errors.
+If we try to execute dockerfile_lint again, there are no errors.

 ```bash
 # Analyzing Dockerfile